novemus/plexus/README.md

 To learn about additional parameters run tool with `--help` argument.

-## Library and Extension
+## Library and Extensions

 If you need to link *TCP* applications and cannot use *VPN* for some reason, then consider the [wormhole](https://github.com/novemus/wormhole) tunneling extension as execution payload.
-The `plexus` library API is described in the [plexus.h](https://github.com/novemus/plexus/blob/master/plexus.h) header and provide the same functionality with additional streaming capability.
-To make streaming application with the `plexus` library, you will need at least the headers of the [tubus](https://github.com/novemus/tubus) library.
+The `plexus` library API is described in the [plexus.h](https://github.com/novemus/plexus/blob/master/plexus.h) header and provide the same functionality with additional UDP streaming capability, so you will need [tubus](https://github.com/novemus/tubus) UDP library.

 ## Bugs and improvements